 In Canada, adoption laws are within the jurisdiction of the provinces and territories.
 In large part, whether or not a legal relationship is possible between a child and the same-sex partner of his or her legal parent depends on the provisions in the relevant legislation setting out who can apply to adopt.
 The provisions detailing who can apply to adopt have been successfully challenged by same-sex partners on the basis that they violated equality rights in Nova Scotia, Alberta and Ontario.
 Consequently, these jurisdictions have amended their legislation to allow for same-sex partners to adopt their partner's child.
-Other jurisdictions in Canada have also changed their adoption legislation to allow for same-sex partners.
+Other jurisdictions in Canada have also changed their adoption legislation to allow for same-sex partners to adopt the child of their partner.